dotnet/docs-maui/docs/user-interface/visual-states.md

 </ContentPage>
 ```

 In this example, visual states are attached to the <xref:Microsoft.Maui.Controls.StackLayout>, and there are two mutually-exclusive states named `Valid` and `Invalid`.
-If the <xref:Microsoft.Maui.Controls.Entry> does not contain a valid phone number, then the current state is `Invalid`, and so the <xref:Microsoft.Maui.Controls.Entry> has a pink background, the second `Label` is visible, and the `Button` is disabled.
+If the <xref:Microsoft.Maui.Controls.Entry> does not contain a valid phone number, then the current state is `Invalid`, and so the <xref:Microsoft.Maui.Controls.Entry> has a pink background, the second <xref:Microsoft.Maui.Controls.Label> is visible, and the `Button` is disabled.
 When a valid phone number is entered, then the current state becomes `Valid`.
-The <xref:Microsoft.Maui.Controls.Entry> gets a lime background, the second `Label` disappears, and the `Button` is now enabled:
+The <xref:Microsoft.Maui.Controls.Entry> gets a lime background, the second <xref:Microsoft.Maui.Controls.Label> disappears, and the `Button` is now enabled:

 :::image type="content" source="media/visualstates/validation.png" alt-text="Screenshot of the visual state validation example.":::